-GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS Commencement of benefits From beginning of sickness From beginning of sickness From beginning of sickness From beginning of sickness From beginning of sickness From beginning of sickness Duration of benefits Unlimited, except for hospitalization and care during convalescence (78 weeks) (When an employee with- draws from the insurance scheme, benefits cease to be paid 26 weeks after the date on which he ceases to be insured) Unlimited (or until the end of the quarter during which membership terminates) Unlimited (or 1 month after termination of membership) 6 months (180 days) per year; extension possible For TB: unlimited (or 6 months after termination of membership) Unlimited, except for periods in hospital and courses of treatment (26 weeks) Unlimited.
-After one year, benefits provided by the general insurance scheme PROVISION OF BENEFITS IN KIND l.
+GERMANY BELGIUM FRANCE ITALY LUXEMBOURG NETHERLANDS Commencement of benefits From beginning of sickness From beginning of sickness From beginning of sickness From beginning of sickness From beginning of sickness From beginning of sickness Duration of benefits Unlimited, except for hospital- ization and care during conva- lescence (78 weeks) (When an employee withdraws from the insurance scheme, ben- efits cease to be paid 26 weeks after the date on which he ceases to be insured) Unlimited (or until the end of the 2nd quarter following that in which membership terminates) Unlimited (or 1 month after termination of membership) 6 months (180 days) per year; extension possible For TB: unlimited (or 6 months after termination of membership) Unlimited, except for periods in hospital and courses of treatment (26 weeks) Unlimited.
+PROVISION OF BENEFITS IN KIND · 1.
 Doctors: a.
-Approval Doctors approved by the funds are formed into "associations of sickness fund doctors" at regional and national level All doctors registered with the Order of Doctors All doctors qualified to practice All doctors qualified to practice All doctors approved by the State "Approval by the sickness funds" by a standard contract between organizations (sick- ness funds and Order of Doctors) Rights and obligations; and Fees for assisting persons insured by sickness fund are fixed by agreement b.
-Payment Payment in full to the association by the fund: (a) proportionate to the number of insured persons and the annual average of medical benefits; (b) lump sum for each case of sickness (c) lump sum for each medical action; or (d) combined system.
-The association of sickness fund doctors distributes the comprehensive payment between the sickness fund doctors on the basis of a scale agreed with the sickness fund federations Scales of fees fixed by agreements between the insuring bodies and doctors' organizations or, failing this, laid down officially These scales may be ex- ceeded in the case of: (i) a certain number of hours of consultations per week; (ii) patient's particular financial situation; (iii) patient's special requirements; (iv) practitioner's special qualifications tee within the statutory limits These scales may be exceeded in the case of: (i) patient's particular financial situation; (ii) patient's special requirements; (iii) practitioner's special qualifications on a flat-rate basis either per head or per benefit.
-The scales are fixed by - agreements between INAM and the National Federation of Doctors agreements; following arbitration Direct payment of fees by th sickness fund: flat rate per insured perso according to the system of registration on family doctor's list Maximum number of persons registered with a doctor: 3 000 2.
-Hospitals The sickness funds conclude agreements with certain hospitals Hospitals: establishments approved by the Minister of Health; scales of fees fixed by agreements or, failing this, by the public authorities Public hospitals: rates fixed by the public authorities Private establishments: after approval by the regional committee; partially by agreement on fees concluded with the sickness funds INAN concludes agreements with public and private hospitals.
-INPS has its own sanatoria Agreements with associa- tion of hospitals Special agreements between hospitals and regional sickness funds
+Approval Doctors approved by the funds are formed into 'associations of sickness fund doctors' at re- gional and national level All doctors registered with the Order of Doctors All doctors qualified to practice All doctors qualified to practice All doctors approved by the State by a standard contract between organizations (sickness funds and Order of Doctors) Rights and obligations; and Fees for assisting persons insured by sickness fund are fixed by agree- ment b.
+Payment Payment in full to the association by the fund: (a) proportionate to the number of insured persons and the annual average of medical benefits; (b) lump sum for each case of sickness (c) lump sum for each medical action; or (d) combined system. between the insuring bodies and terial decree These scales may be exceeded in the case of: (i) patient's particular financial situation; (ii) patient's special The fees are paid by INAM on a flat-rate basis either per head or per benefit.
+The scales are fixed by agreements between INAM and the National Federation of Doctors Maximum number of persons registered with a doctor: 1 500 INPS employs its own doctors for TB Fees: pursuant to collective agreements; following arbitration by the Conciliation and Arbitration Committee subject to ministerial confirmation Scales of fees are linked to the cost of living index Direct payment of fees by the sickness fund: flate rate per insured person accordning to the system of registration on family doctor's list Maximum number of persons registered with a doctor: 3 000 The association of sickness fund doctors distributes the comprehensive payment between the sickness fund doctors on the basis of a scale agreed with the sickness fund federations requirements; (iv) practioner's special qualifications 2.
+Hospitals The sickness funds conclude agreements with certain hospitals 2.
+Private establisments: INAM concludes agreements with public and private hospi- tals.
+INPS has its own sanatoria Agreements with association of hospitals Special agreements between hospitals and regional sickness funds